"Why do people go to a place just like the last place they were?"1

 Source: Virginia Tourism Corporation Travel Data, FY2007-2008 Profile of Leisure Travel in Virginia

-Virginia communities highlight sites associated with the Civil War, of course.
+Virginia communities highlight sites associated with the Civil War; events during that historical period make many places distinctive.
 There was a dramatic revival of interest in "the late unpleasantness" after the broadcast of The Civil War by Ken Burns on public television.
-Extraordinary amounts of private and public money have been spent to preserve battlefields, and it's easy to find a "sacred" site in virtually any Virginia county that some group now wants to preserve.
+Extraordinary amounts of private and public money have been spent to preserve battlefields.

 eastern edge of Mosby Heritage Area, on Manassas National Battlefield Park

 Some places played, at best, a minor role in history.
 Prince William County purchased Rippon Lodge, the oldest (or second-oldest) home in the county, for $1.2 million in 2000.
-George Washington did sleep there - but not much else happened to make the house special, except in that one county nearly all the other houses from that time have been destroyed over the years.
-The county will be hard-pressed to attract enough visitors, or earn enough revenue from other activities at Rippon Lodge, to repay the debt.
+George Washington did sleep there but not much else happened there to make the house special.
+In that one county, however, nearly all the other houses from that time have been destroyed over the years.
+The county may never attract enough visitors, or earn enough revenue from other activities at Rippon Lodge, to repay the debt - but historic preservation is primarily an educational process rather than a money-making opportunity.

 In a more quirky circumstance, Stonewall Jackson's arm was amputated in 1863 at Chancellorsville and buried in the cemetery at Elmwood in Spotsylvania County.
 The site is now visited regularly by Civil War "buffs," in addition to his grave in Lexington.
 The new Denver International Airport has a map of all the states, with one item highlighting what makes each state special.
 Guess what is highlighted for Virginia...